Neighborhood Activity Fund

 - Purchases made before the award notification cannot be reimbursed

-- If multiple people request reimbursement for an activity, complete one payment request per person
+- If multiple people request reimbursement for an activity, complete one payment request for each person

-- Include original itemized receipts and/or invoices for all activity expenses
+- Include original itemized receipts and/or closed invoices for all activity expenses

 - Purchased reusable items must belong to the community and neighbors must have access to these items to be included in reimbursement requests.
 Personal property cannot be reimbursed